Italian meal structure: Breakfast (colazione)

 The most popular breakfast (colazione) is sweet, consumed at home or at a café.
-If breakfast is consumed at home, it consists of coffee (espresso or prepared with a moka pot), milk or caffè latte accompanied by baked goods such as biscuits, for example shortbread, or by slices of bread spread with butter and jam or with honey or gianduja cream, made with chocolate and hazelnuts.
+If breakfast is consumed at home, it consists of coffee, milk or caffè latte accompanied by baked goods such as biscuits, for example shortbread, or by slices of bread spread with butter and jam or with honey or gianduja cream, made with chocolate and hazelnuts.
 Milk is sometimes replaced by fruit juice.
 On some special occasions, such as Sundays or holidays, there may also be more baked goods, such as cakes, pies, pastries, or other regional specialties.

 If breakfast is consumed at a café, espresso coffee predominates, together with cappuccino or latte macchiato, accompanied by a cornetto, bombolone, or other pastry; however, the choice of breakfast desserts is varied, some of which are often present only in certain regions or cities.
 In recent decades, other types of coffee drinks have also spread, such as mocaccino and marocchino.

 Much less frequent, but not completely unusual, is the savory breakfast (although much lighter and frugal than other European savory breakfasts), often consisting of focaccia (of different types and depending on the region) or even just toasted homemade bread topped with olive oil, tomato or sliced salami.

 However, many Italians only drink coffee for breakfast and no food.